-With all of the different types of soil available on the market it can be hard to know which is the right one for what you need.
+With all of the different types of potting soil available on the market it can be hard to know which is the right one for what you need.
 To add to the confusion, it isn’t always called potting soil, it is sometimes referred to as potting mix or potting compost.

-You can plant herbs, vegetables, and flowers in pots in this soil.
+You can plant herbs, vegetables, and flowers in pots in potting soil.
 This is a popular solution for those that like to garden and nurture plants all year round that can be taken indoors during the winter.
 Different potting soils contain different ingredients so it is important to know what your plants require.

 |1.
 FoxFarm Ocean Forest Organic Potting Soil